Romeo And Juliet Masquerade Ball

 The Ball as a Turning Point: From First Love to Fatal Consequences

 The masquerade ball is a clear turning point in the play's narrative.
 It marks the beginning of Romeo and Juliet's passionate love affair, a forbidden romance that fuels the play's dramatic intensity.
-Before the ball, Romeo's love for Rosaline is portrayed as a superficial infatuation.
+Worth adding: before the ball, Romeo's love for Rosaline is portrayed as a superficial infatuation.
 The encounter with Juliet, however, transforms his understanding of love, revealing a profound and consuming passion that eclipses all other concerns.

 Foreshadowing and Dramatic Irony: Hints of Impending Doom